 Direction, staging & slides - Philip Brophy

-Performers - Philip Brophy, Maria Kozic, Leigh Parkhill, Jane Stevenson, Ralph Traviato
+Performers - Philip Brophy, Maria Kozic, Leigh Parkhill, Jayne Stevenson, Ralph Traviato

 In keeping with much of the work produced under the → ↑ → banner since 1977, the Asphixiation project was a material deconstruction of a linguistic phenomenon.
 Combined with the core cultural politique of → ↑ → which viewed all cultural produce equally worthy of complete annihilation and total celebration, this meant the 'disco' would be an inevitable topic for artistic investigation.
 Having predominantly worked in music, film and video, the invitation to exhibit in a contemporary art space elicited the simple query: what would be the last thing to put in a gallery?
 Disco inevitably reared its beautiful head.
 The installation is a clinical dissection not simply of 'disco' as a genre or style, but more so an exercise in forensically emptying something of its content to uncover that meaning will still reside in its shell.